Sanjula2003/Satellite-Based-Forest-Cover-Analysis/README.md

 https://YOUR-STREAMLIT-LINK.streamlit.app

+The full dataset contains 581,012 records.
+For faster cloud deployment, a 50,000-record sample was used in the deployed dashboard.

 ## Project Overview

 This project demonstrates the use of machine learning and GIS-related environmental variables for forest cover classification and environmental analysis.